 "Franks protects against omissions that are designed to mislead, or that are made in reckless disregard of whether they would mislead, the magistrate."
 United States v.
 Colkley, 899 F.2d 297, 301 (4th Cir.
 1990) (emphasis omitted).
 But "[a] defendant requesting a Franks hearing based on claims of omissions faces an even higher evidentiary burden than when he bases his claims on false statements."
 Moody, 931 F.3d at 374.
-In that case, the defendant "must provide a substantial preliminary showing that (1) law enforcement made an omission; (2) law enforcement made the omission 'knowingly and intentionally, or with reckless disregard for the truth,' and (3) the inclusion of the omitted evidence in the affidavit would have defeated its probable cause."
-Haas, 986 F.3d at 474.
+In such a case, the defendant "must provide a substantial preliminary showing that (1) law enforcement made an omission; (2) law enforcement made the omission 'knowingly and intentionally, or with reckless disregard for the truth,' and (3)